perlwasm/talk-perlcic-2020/index.md

 Note:
 1. Only basic number types are supported.
-2. Strings, arrays and nested datatypes stypically require peeking into the WebAssembly's linear memory region, which at least we have access to.
+2. Strings, arrays and nested datatypes stypically require peeking into the WebAssembly's linear memory region, and some knowldge of the way that the guest language stores these data structures.
+At least we have access to this memory region though.

 ---